wjayesh/simple-web-app/vignesh-livescore-CLI-App/readme.md

 -type 'scores'  -> gives the live match details

--type 'ballbyball' - to get ball by ball commentory
+-type 'ballbyball' - to get ball by ball commentory every 10 secs.

 -type 'batsmen' - to get live performance of batsmen